sgmurphy/wordpress-plugins/under-construction-page/readme.txt

 = Is UCP compatible with caching plugins? =

 UCP is compatible with all caching plugins.
 However, please note that we automatically empty cache when UCP status is changed only for the following plugins: W3 Total Cache, WP Super Cache, Endurance Page Cache, SiteGround SuperCacher and WP Fastest Cache.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/under-construction-page)